aaronred345/nuxt-dx-tools.nvim/README.md

 Port of the [vscode-nuxt-dx-tools](https://github.com/alimozdemir/vscode-nuxt-dx-tools) extension.

+### Disclaimer

+In full disclosure, this plugin port was written entirely by the Sonnet 4.5 model.
+I am currently still testing it's functionality.
+I will do my best to maintain this as long as there's interest

 ## ✨ Features

 - 🎯 **Auto-locate Components** - Navigate to actual component files instead of `.nuxt/components.d.ts`